daisupes/director-ai/README.md

 ## Prototype Limitations

+The public demo runs in mock mode for a stable, no-cost portfolio experience.
+The architecture also supports server-side live model integration for controlled demos.

 This is intentionally scoped as a portfolio prototype:

 - Projects, snapshots, and uploaded reference previews are stored locally in the browser.